-NOTE A--BASIS OF PRESENTATION
+NOTE A: BASIS OF PRESENTATION

-The accompanying Schedule of Expenditures of Federal Awards (the "Schedule") includes the federal award activity of Northeastern State University (the "University") under programs of the federal government for the year ended June 30, 2018.
+The accompanying schedule of expenditures of federal awards (the Schedule) includes the federal awards activity of Northeastern State University under programs for the federal government for the year ended June 30, 2019.
 The information in this Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Because the Schedule presents only a selected portion of the operations of the University, it is not intended to and does not present the financial position, changes in net position, or cash flows of the University.
+Because the Schedule presents only a selected portion of the operations of Northeastern State University, it is not intended to and does not present the financial position, changes in net position, or cash flows of Northeastern State University.

-NOTE B--SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+Note B: SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES